Saratchandra Mitra: Writings

 Saratchandra's interests were in travel, history, folklore, biography, and anthropology.
 He was influenced by the Ethnographic Survey of India which had begun in 1905 under Herbert Risley as well as the Linguistic Survey of India by George Grierson.
 He wrote on a range of subjects such as The Legends of Buddha in Indo-Hellenistic Art (In a Bombay-based magazine East and West, August 1913) which was reviewed by the Evening Gazette of Aberdeen.
 During his postings and travels in North Bihar he collected information from the local people.
 He was a prolific writer and published nearly 183 papers in the Journal of the Anthropological Society of Bombay, 97 in the Quarterly Journal of the Mythic Society, 37 in the National Magazine, Calcutta, 34 in Man-in-India (Ranchi), 21 each in the Journal of the Asiatic Society of Bengal and the Hindustan Review and many more in university journals.
 He also wrote under a pseudonym "Aescyem" (for his initials) to the Calcutta Review.
 He was a corresponding member of the Anthropological Society of Bombay from 1895.
 In 1912 the Society decided to reprint Mitra's collected writings as a book.

-Mitra was also a promoter of outdoor natural history education in schools.
+Mitra noted a lack of interest in natural history among Indians in India and was an early promoter of outdoor natural history education in schools.

 Among the topics that Mitra explored where folk rhymes, drolls, tales, riddles, and beliefs.
 He took a particular interest in myth and lore around plants and animals and recorded a range of didactic and aetiological myths.